Skip to Content

 Tenure and value

-Up to 9 full-time and part-time scholarships may be awarded annually.
+Up to 9 three-year scholarships worth $21,000 in total.
+Full-time and part-time scholarships may be awarded.
 The value of the scholarship shall be $7,000 per annum for three years of study for full-time students, or pro-rated for part-time students.

 All applicants must be eligible, and intending, to enrol: